thsouk/thsouk/README.md

 ---

 ## Fun Fact
-I love coffee — seriously, **do not disturb before I have my first cup of joe!**
+I love coffee — seriously, **do not disturb me before I have my first cup of joe!**

 <!--